schaten/COHIWizard/README.md

 # Installation:

-## Method A (Windows 10/11 only): download the installation package from the COHIRADIA webpage
+## Method A (Windows 10/11 only):

+1) download the respective installation package from the COHIRADIA webpage (zop file)
+2) unpack the zip file to a local directory of your PC, say `cohihome`
+3) start the exe File SDR_COHIWizard_v26.exe

 ## Method B: